-B.C.'s back to school plan puts students, teachers at risk
+B.C.'s back-to-school plan puts students, teachers at risk

-As a parent, I have almost twelve years of back-to-school seasons under my belt, but this year's will be the most challenging to date.
+As a parent, I have almost 12 years of back-to-school seasons under my belt, but this year's will be the most challenging to date.

 As with everything else, COVID-19 has complicated the way governments, school staff and parents will be preparing for a return to the classroom.
 This school year will be filled with uncertainty and will be like an experiment in many ways.

 On July 29, the B.C. government announced a full return to school for September with a plan that took many by surprise.
-The ministry's plan left our family with many questions as it seemed to contradict the provincial health office's recommendations of wearing masks, practicing physical distancing and staying in small social bubbles.
+The ministry's plan left our family with many questions as it seemed to contradict the provincial health office's recommendations of wearing masks, practising physical distancing and staying in small social bubbles.

 These contradictions, and the concerns of many teachers, have certainly stoked worries in our household.
-When the professionals that spend their days in our classrooms question the safety or credibility of the ministry of education's return-to-school plan, we need to listen.
+When the professionals that spend their days in our classrooms question the safety or credibility of the Ministry of Education's return-to-school plan, we need to listen.

 On August 12, the ministry released the details of an orientation week for K-12 schools designed to allow staff and students to adjust to the new health and safety measures in place.